nguyennhan2110/nguyennhan2110/README.md

 ### Hello ladies and gentlemen
 #### 👋 Hi, I’m Nguyen Trong Nhan
 - 👀 I’m from Da Nang, Viet Nam
-- 💻 I'm a FrontEnd Developer
+- 💻 I'm a Web Developer.
+I am passionate about creating interactive user interfaces and delivering optimal user experiences.
+With a solid foundation in HTML, CSS, JavaScript and problem-solving skills, I can work independently and effectively in team-work
-- 📸 I'm also a Freelancer Photographer
+- I'm interested in UX/UI, AWS, DevOps, IoT...
-- 📫 Connected with me
+- 📫 Connected with me:

 Phone:
 ```